Weak convergence of a measure-valued process for social networks

 The article is organized as follows.
 In Section \ref{sec2}, after fixing the context within which we work, the design of our particle system approach and its key assumptions are carefully described.
-Moreover, the exact Monte Carlo algorithm useful for the numerical computation is given for completeness.
-In Section \ref{sec3}, a rigorous pathwise representation of the dynamic in terms of a stochastic differential equation driven by Poisson point measures is given and the infinitesimal generator is derived.
-In Section \ref{sec4}, we present a study of some moment estimates and other versatile properties in that they rely on quite useful methods and could be adapted to other contexts.
-Particularly, we sketch the extinction and survival properties of the system where the long time behavior of the stochastic particle system is investigated.
-In Section \ref{sec5}, we deal with the weak convergence and we prove that the process converges in law to a deterministic equation.
+Moreover, the exact Monte Carlo algorithm useful for numerical computation is given for completeness.
+In Section \ref{sec3}, a rigorous pathwise representation of the dynamic in terms of a stochastic differential equation driven by Poisson point measures is given, and the infinitesimal generator is derived.
+In Section \ref{sec5}, we deal with the weak convergence, and we prove that the process converges in law to a deterministic equation.
 To validate the computational performance of the approach, we present some numerical tests in Section \ref{sec6}.
-We finish the paper with a general discussion of our results and the outlook in Section \ref{sec7}.
+We finish the paper with a general discussion of results and the outlook in Section \ref{sec7}.